-Here is the clarity of Ayn Rand on the subject, that; there is but one fundamental right, the right to life, that carries necessarily the corollary right, the right to sustain that life and take the actions needed to do so.
+Here is the clarity of Ayn Rand on the subject, that; there is but one fundamental right, the right to life, that carries necessarily the corollary right, the liberty to sustain that life, to take the actions needed to do so.

 Time is the prime attribute of a finite life.
 Killing another human robs them of all their time but stealing a little of their time is the equivalent of killing them slowly or shortening their lives if you will.
 This is the way that taxation violates the right to life.
 Stealing any part of the effort a living entity puts out, is robbing them of a part of life, and really, an unacceptable thing to do if we comprehend the reciprocity rule – you are not entitled to what you deny others.

-And so it is that our effort is the basis of property.
-And here would be a good time to clarify, as much as possible, all that we ever do is move some molecules around, also learned from Ayn Rand – when we mine, farm, build and even when we write or speak.
+And so it is that our effort is the basis of all property.
+And here would be a good time to clarify, as much as possible, all that we ever do is move molecules around, also learned from Ayn Rand – when we mine, farm, build and even when we write or speak.
 Atoms being the fundamental building units of all things, they form all the molecules we use to sustain our lives.
 Those atoms are available in nature.
-They surround us, they feed us, we breath them in for life and they make up our bodies.
+They surround us, they feed us, we breathe them in for life and they make up our bodies.
 They are not owned and never were or ever will be.
 But there is a characteristic that we are responsible for – modifying those molecules into something not found in nature.
-Be it tools, machines, house or art or even the written and spoken word, all at the base is modifying molecules.
+Be it tools, machines, houses or art or even the written and spoken word, all at the base of everything mankind will ever do is modify molecules.

-And clearly, at birth we weigh but a few pounds with, over the course of some twenty years ingesting tons of food with our bodies taking out the molecules it wants and needs to sustain our lives, passing the remainder through as waste, proving irrevocably we are self made and we are not who we were born.
-While I’ve not done the science, I’ve read that in the course of some ten years the body exchanges its molecules being further proof that we are in a state of flux.
+And clearly, at birth we weigh but a few pounds with, over the course of some twenty years ingesting tons of food, our bodies take out the molecules it wants and need to sustain our lives, discarding the remainder as waste, proving irrevocably we are self-made and we are not who we were born.
+While I’ve not done the science, I’ve read that in the course of some ten years the body exchanges its cells that is our molecular makeup, further proof that we are in a state of ever reconstructing flux.
 But back to the story.

-By grabbing some molecules that have been lying around since time began and changing the order or rearranging them we set the terms of ownership, It’s that rearrangement that is ours.
-It is our property by way of both our intellectual and our physical effort.
-In nature we find many variations of Fe_O_ with the glaring fact facing man that in that particular form it is nothing but a rock to lob at something and hope for a meal.
-It becomes a valuable billet of steel when much of the ‘O’ is removed and some other ingredient added in.
+By grabbing some molecules that have been lying around since time began and changing the order or rearranging them we set the terms of ownership.
+It’s that rearrangement that is uniquely ours.
+It is our property by way of both our intellectual and physical effort.
+In nature, we find many variations of Fe_O_ with the glaring fact facing mankind that in that particular form it is nothing but a rock to lob at something, hoping for a meal.
+It becomes a valuable billet of steel when much of the ‘O’ is removed and some other ingredient added.
 It then gets rearranged into automobiles, tableware, nails, and steel beans.

 We can take things a bit further and deduce that we have the right to trade away that ownership to another individual.
 We may name the price.
 If they want the same thing without paying you, they have the right to seek out some raw nature on their own and rearrange the molecules themselves.

-That brings up a point I made some time ago, the fallacy of invention.
-To be accurate, anything we build in the real world is a discovery.
-As Thomas Edison said of his light bulb, I’ve discovered 6000 ways that it won’t work.
-A patent is any idea describing how to build a thing.
-By patenting an idea a government can and should enforce your right to be the first to build such and market such a thing, but there it ends.
-Failure to build within a certain time, open access.
-Even the idea that a government supports the truly exploitive monopolizing is a questionable practise to me.
-An example; James Watt’s steam engine governor.
+Failure to build within a certain time opens access to the use of any idea.
+Even the idea that a government supports truly exploitive monopolizing is a questionable practice to me.
+An example is James Watt’s steam engine governor.
 The simple idea of using centrifugal force to open or close a valve limited competition in the engine building field.
 The length of time the patent process kept engine costs unreasonably high should have been shorter.
-As well, Patent law shouldn’t stop you from building it for yourself, only prevent you from manufacturing and marketing as such.
-The Blackberry fishing expedition, of sitting on an idea and waiting until an application uses a similar idea then suing for damages bothers me and maybe it should bother you.
+As well, Patent Law shouldn’t stop you from building it for yourself, only prevent you from manufacturing and marketing as such.
+The Blackberry fishing expedition, of sitting on an idea and waiting until an application uses a similar idea and then suing for damages bothers me and maybe it should bother you.
 Was the original intent of the patent process to stifle invention or to encourage it?
 Is it gatekeeping or protection of rights?
 It’s been claimed to induce inventiveness but was it just some means of cashing in on inventiveness?
-I believe there problems with our current understanding of how the process should work.
+I believe there are problems with our current understanding of how the process should work.

-Properly, a copyright prevents fraudulent claims of originality.
+Properly, copyright prevents fraudulent claims of originality.
 Books, music and art are but some of the things subject to copyright.
 Even the original idea for a device is a subject of copyright with a patent being the legal right to determine the manufacture of said devices.
-It is a complex affair and bears elaboration, but the idea of not using a new process because someone has a copyright defies logic.
-If an individual does not wish his idea used, silence is the correct answer.
+It is a complex affair and bears elaboration, but the idea of not using a new process because someone has the copyright defies logic.
+If an individual does not wish his idea used, non-disclosure and silence is the correct path to take.

 Parents picking up the tab for their kids could well be where the belief of ‘entitlements’ begins, serving to encourage dependency.
-Parental failure to teach responsibility may well pave the path for dependancy on government supplied entitlement to life support, of the attraction of socialism.
+Parental failure to teach responsibility may well pave the path for dependency on government-supplied entitlement to life support, of the attraction of socialism.
 That brings up the proper role of government.